 The following procedures apply to the exercise of the rights of access conferred by section 13.1:

-only “Approved Persons” may enter a Receipt Point, where Approved Persons means those of First Gas’ officers, agents, employees and contractors (including subcontractors) who are certified by virtue of completing the set of competency requirements created by the Gas Association of New Zealand and authorised by both First Gas and the Interconnected Party to carry out the particular work on or in relation to the First Gas Equipment;
+only “Approved Persons” may enter a Receipt Point, where Approved Persons means those of First Gas’ officers, agents, employees and contractors (including subcontractors) who are certified by virtue of completing the set of competency requirements created by the Gas Association of New Zealand and authorised by both First Gas and the Interconnected Party to carry out that type of work on or in relation to its Pipeline or any First Gas Equipment;

 First Gas will take all reasonable steps to ensure that its Approved Persons cause as little inconvenience to the Interconnected Party as is reasonably practicable and comply at all times with the Interconnected Party’s standard safety, environmental and security policies and procedures, as notified to First Gas in writing from time to time;

 First Gas must obtain a Work Permit from the Interconnected Party before any Approved Persons enter a Receipt Point to carry out any hot work, electrical work or excavation.
-First Gas is not required to obtain a Work Permit to enter a Receipt Point to carry out general Maintenance or operational checks of any First Gas Equipment;
+First Gas shall not be required to obtain a Work Permit to enter a Receipt Point to carry out general Maintenance or operational checks on its Pipeline or any First Gas Equipment;

 First Gas will give the Interconnected Party at least 48 hours’ written notice of its requirement for a Work Permit, and specify why it requires access to a Receipt Point.
 The Interconnected Party shall not unreasonably withhold or delay its consent to any request for a Work Permit;